-The professional semester includes professional education courses and student teaching.
+The professional semester includes professional education courses and the student teaching internship.
 These courses along with student teaching will constitute a full course-load.
 Students may not enroll in or complete correspondence courses, register for afternoon or evening courses, or in any way increase their academic load beyond the requirements of the professional semester.

-Application for approval to do student teaching during the fall semester must be filed at the mid-term of the previous spring semester.
-Application to do student teaching during the spring semester must be filed at the mid-term of the previous fall semester.
+Application for approval for student teaching internships during the fall semester must be filed at the mid-term of the previous spring semester.
+Application for student teaching internships during the spring semester must be filed at the mid-term of the previous fall semester.

-- 1. Have admission to the Teacher Education Program - 2.
-Have senior standing with a cumulative grade point average of 2.500 or above. - 3.
-Have a grade point average of 2.500 or above in the teaching field and a grade of C or above in all professional education courses. - 4.
-Receive a favorable evaluation as a prospective teacher by the department head of the appropriate teaching field. - 5.
-Have completed at least seventy-five percent of the required courses in the teaching field - 6.
-Have a successful interview with the Teacher Education Council or the Department of Education. - 7.
-Have the approval of the Teacher Education Council.
+- A. Requirements for Admission to the Professional Semester include: - 1.
+Admission to the Teacher Education Program - 2.
+Senior standing with a cumulative grade point average of 2.500 or above. - 3.
+A grade point average of 2.500 or above in the teaching field and a grade of C or above in all professional education courses. - 4.
+Favorable evaluation as a prospective teacher by the department head of the appropriate teaching field. - 5.
+Completion of at least seventy-five percent of the required courses in the teaching field - 6.
+A successful Initial Portfolio Presentation and Interview with a team of educators that include public school personnel, a Teacher Education Council member and a member of the Department or School of Education. - 7.
+Approval of the Teacher Education Council. - B. To be eligible for Student Teaching Internship a candidate must have passed the appropriate Praxis II: Subject Assessments Specialty Area Tests.
+During the Professional semester, candidates must demonstrate competencies for Student Teaching Internship as determined by the Education Faculty. - C. Candidates who receive credit for Student Teaching Internship and present an acceptable score on the Praxis II: Principles of Learning and Teaching (PLT) Test, and other course requirements are eligible to be recommended for a teaching license.